YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/generations/3rd-gen.md

   attribto="BLACKPINK"
   attriburl="https://www.youtube.com/channel/UCOmHUn--16B90oW2L6FRR3A"
 >}}

-* Also known for: How You Like That
+* Sample songs: How You Like That

 {{< video
   id="IZnUWDugxnQ"
   title="BLACKPINK(블랙핑크) - How You Like That"